- How is female reproductive anatomy involved in the conception of a baby?

 There are many resources and supporting communities for those in any stage of treatment.
 These communities are available both online and in person.
 Speak with your provider, nurse, or clinical team to identify the best resources based on your needs.

 Before your procedure, you will review and sign agreements that allow temporary short-term courtesy tissue storage at Kaiser Permanente.
-The tissue (e.g., sperm, egg, embryo) will then be shipped for long-term tissue storage at our designated third-party facility, where you will be responsible for ongoing storage fees.
+Following this short-term period, the tissue (e.g., sperm, egg, embryo) will be shipped for long-term tissue storage at our designated third-party facility, where you will be responsible for ongoing storage fees, unless insurance benefits apply.

 Courtesy storage only applies to samples kept at Kaiser Permanente for the first 6 months of storage.
 Certain cases require that tissue be sent to our third-party storage facility immediately.
 In these cases, short-term courtesy storage does not apply, and patients are responsible for storage fees in these cases.

-Please speak to your personal infertility provider about any questions or concerns not addressed here.
+Please speak to a member of the IVF care team about any questions or concerns not addressed here.